ConsentAI/Docs/yellowpaper/strategic_initiatives.md

 Consent's multi-chain infrastructure signifies a significant stride towards a truly chain-agnostic ecosystem, where interoperability and seamless cross-chain functionality become the cornerstones of its expansion strategy.

-## Capital Raising - YieldCombinator (YD)
+## Capital Raising - XCombinator (XD)

 Within the Consent network, every element, from AI Agents and front-end interfaces to code repositories, becomes a participatory force in the ecosystem when represented as a non-fungible token (NFT) with the capability to stake SENT.
 These components are seamlessly integrated into the Shared Yield Generator process, highlighting the network's innovative approach to capital contribution and project development.

-### The YieldCombinator Framework: Advantages Over Traditional Models
+### The XCombinator Framework: Advantages Over Traditional Models

-The YieldCombinator framework offers several advantages over traditional capital raising models:
+The XCombinator framework offers several advantages over traditional capital raising models:
 - **Indirect Capital Contribution**: Unlike conventional methods that require upfront capital investment, the focus here is on leveraging yield generation, minimizing direct financial barriers to participation.
 - **Impermanent Loss Mitigation**: The framework sidesteps the common pitfalls of liquidity provision, including impermanent loss, fostering a more secure environment for contributors.
 - **Sustained SENT Demand**: By basing rewards on yield generation, the Shared Yield Generator ensures ongoing demand for the SENT token, a vital factor for the ecosystem's longevity.